plumber-cd/runtainer/runtainer.md

   -d, --dir string      Use different folder to make a CWD in the container (default is the host CWD)
       --dry-run         Dry Run mode will not execute the container, only print to StdOut a pod spec it would have run.
   -h, --help            help for runtainer
+  -i, --interactive     Disable to not to attach to the container.
+                        	By default we wait till pod becomes Running and then - attaching to it.
+                        	If container expected to run a script in non-interactive mode and exit,
+                        	- the tool might try to attach to the container that is already finished and fail.
+                        	Disable interactive mode in this case - then it will not attempt to attach and instead will just stream logs until containe becomes either Succeeded or Failed.
-      --log             Enables info logs to file
+                        	This automatically disables --stdin and --tty. (default true) --log             Enables info logs to file
   -q, --quiet           Enable quiet mode.
                         	By default runtainer never prints to StdOut,